newtfire/textAnalysis-Hub/Installations/ixml-xproc-InstallNotes-Mac.md

   	 	Use: **`-i.filename.txt`** after `-g:input.ixml` to point to your input file.
     *  *Think of `-g` as standing for "grammar", `-i` as "input file", `and `-o` as "output file".*

+### Running CoffeePot

 1. If you have some ixml and a text file to run it on, go ahead and try it!

    	```shell
 	coffeepot -g:filename.ixml -i:filename.txt
 	```

-	*  You can add a couple of things to this command for more fun:
+2. You can add a couple of things to this command for more fun:
 	*  **`--analyze-ambiguity`** *(so: `coffeepot -g:filename.ixml -i:filename.txt --analyze-ambiguity`)*
 	*  **`--graph:filename.svg`** *(so: `coffeepot -g:filename.ixml -i:filename.txt --graph.filename.svg`)* to get some SVG output.
-This is meant for small, simple things.
+		* This is meant for small, simple things.
 CoffeePot won't be able to generate the SVG if it's going to be a large, complicated file.

 ## Markup Blitz

 Markup Blitz is used for ixml processing with Morgana.
+Like CoffeePot, it can also be used at command line.

 ### Installing Markup Blitz

+*This step will follow the official Markup Blitz instructions which can be found in their [GitHub repository](https://github.com/GuntherRademacher/markup-blitz).*

 1. Clone the repository: